Get the Marcus mobile banking app

 If your credit report is like a detailed report card for your financial and credit history, then your credit score is like your GPA.

 A credit score is a numerical grade calculated based on what’s in your credit report.
-It gives lenders a sense of how likely you are to pay your bills or repay your loans on time in the future.
+It gives lenders an idea of how likely you are to pay your bills or repay your loans on time in the future.
 In other words, a credit score helps lenders assess the risk of lending money or extending credit to you.

 Together, credit reports and credit scores can help lenders assess how responsible you are when it comes to using credit.